markjmoyer/app-trail/README.md

 the Grunt tasks described above.
 When authoring CSS or JavaScript, you should never write files directly into this directory.

-#### LESS / CSS
+#### SASS / CSS
-When authoring CSS for this project, you should be authoring using LESS - writing
+When authoring CSS for this project, you should be authoring using SASS - writing
-\*.less files into the __/src/assets/less/__ directory.
+\*.scss files into the __/src/assets/scss/__ directory.
 These files are then parsed into CSS by the Grunt tasks described above.

 #### JavaScript